+For many people struggling with addiction, sober living homes can be the most effective option for a safe and sober living environment.
+While sober living homes are less restrictive than inpatient centers, they still have rules that residents must adhere to, including curfews and attendance at group meetings.
 A study of the Oxford House model (a common form of transitional housing) showed that the average person stayed 1 year in a sober life, although numerous residents stayed up to 3 years.
-Let's take a closer look at a statistical analysis of the benefits of a sober home and how a resource like The District Recovery can help you.
-In this particular study, one of the objectives was to analyze the importance from the perspective of how sober living households (SLH) could affect various service systems in the community.
+Let's take a closer look at the benefits of a sober home and how a resource like The District Recovery can help you.
+The objective of the study was to analyze the importance from the perspective of how sober living households (SLH) could affect various service systems in the community.

 It was found that staying in a sober home has been shown to have a positive impact on rates of incarceration, employment, relapse prevention and sobriety.
 This is because a stable living environment that supports abstinence from alcohol and drugs can greatly reduce the risk of relapse and improve a person's overall quality of life.Living Sober Through Desert Cove Recovery is one such program that teaches residents how to address the root causes of their addiction.
 All residents, regardless of phase, must actively participate in 12-step recovery programs, adhere to basic house rules and refrain from alcohol and drug use.
 In addition, they provide access to online treatment locators and the SAMHSA National Helpline which is available in English and Spanish.